Tri-Cities family remembers Mikhaill Stewart, for his life and legacy on Father’s Day

 “I find the most peace knowing that although my husband can’t physically be here with me, he continues to help others by giving the gift of a second chance at life,” Kylie says.
 “I could only imagine being on the other side of the spectrum.
 Being the family of that recipient, or the recipient, and getting that life changing phone call.
 How amazing that Mikhaill could give that to someone!”

-“When I told Henley that daddy was a hero and saved other peoples lives, I really think that shed so much light on all the heaviness she was holding,” Kylie remembers.
+“When I told Henley that daddy was a hero and saved other peoples lives, I really think it shed so much light on all the heaviness she was holding,” Kylie remembers.

 Today, Kylie seeks relief from her grief by sharing her story and educating others about organ, eye, and tissue donation.
 She hopes that her experience helps others learn more about the donation process, talk to their loved ones about their decision, and just not take any moment for granted.
 In particular, she would like her story to help children and young adults understand the donation process and help to dispel myths and misconceptions.